ZugustheDugus/AirBnB_clone/README.md

 AirBnB clone project for Holberton School.
-Created by Jeff Harris and Hayden M. Cooper
+Website designed to function similarly to the AirBnB website.